stoermelder/vcvrack-packone/docs/transit/Transit.md

 Place TRANSIT-PAD on the right side of TRANSIT, just like a +T expander.
 As soon as it is connected TRANSIT switches to a dedicated XY-pad mode:

 - The _SEL_-port and the _OUT_-port of TRANSIT become inactive.
 The _SEL_-mode is forced to _Off_ and _OUT_-mode is forced to _Off_ automatically.
-- Only Read-mode of TRANSIT is supported.
-Auto-mode and Write-mode of the operating-mode switch are ignored while the pad is active.
+- The pad drives the bound parameters only while TRANSIT is in Read-mode.
+Write-mode still works as usual for saving snapshots, but the pad has no effect on the parameters in Write-mode or Auto-mode.
+- While the pad is active, the LEDs of all snapshots currently contributing to the mix blink on TRANSIT (and on any +T expander).
-- Any number of +T expanders can be chained between TRANSIT and TRANSIT-PAD (the pad is placed at the end of the chain, after all +T expanders).
+- Up to fourteen +T expanders can be chained between TRANSIT and TRANSIT-PAD (the pad is placed at the end of the chain, after all +T expanders).
 The snapshots stored on those +T expanders are reachable from the pad just like the snapshots on the host TRANSIT.
 Placing additional +T expanders or a second pad to the right of TRANSIT-PAD is not supported: the chain stops as soon as the pad is reached, and any expander placed after it is ignored.

 Setup of TRANSIT itself is unchanged: bind parameters and save snapshots in Write-mode as described above.
 The pad itself does not store snapshots — it only assigns a 2D-position to snapshots that already exist on the host TRANSIT.